« Previous Page

 a good candidate for expectant management, you must:

-Increasing abdominal (belly) pain or pelvic pain, tubal rupture, and high
+Increasing abdominal (belly) pain or pelvic pain, tubal rupture that causes internal bleeding, and high

 serum hCG levels are reasons to stop expectant management and consider other